piotrgrota/pgrota.github.io/about.md

 ### More Information

-Currently working with Java language but previously was involved with F#,C#,XSLT, Powershell, JavaScript, DevOps stuff and even Python .
+Currently working with Java language for about 1 year but previously was involved with F#,C#,XSLT, Powershell, JavaScript, DevOps stuff and even Python .
 I am not afraid of change langugage since this allow us to learn new thigs everytime.